So the environment is in need of our help. It’s changing rapidly, and not always for the better.

 We waste so much of everything we consume and discard the wrapping and the excess leaving it to be destroyed or dumped in none too environmentally sound ways.

-I’m doing my little bit, by using as many recyclable materials as possible and finding places where you can send or take the disposable packaging for repurposing.
+I’m doing my little bit when creating my pet portraits commissions, by using as many recyclable materials as possible and finding places where you can send or take the disposable packaging for repurposing.